Emanuel131/CS50-Final-Project-3/README.md

 In the while loop I use `getMembers` method, where I specify `group_id`, `sort` order, `offset`, `fields` that I need for the db and `count` - max number of users I can get per one request.

-Next I use `db_upload` function for populating our local db and print into console for error checking.
+Next I use `db_upload` function for populating my local db and print into console for error checking.
 I also had an issue with "making too many requests" bugs, so I used `sleep()` function for a little pause in execution.
 After that I increment `i`, which is my offset variable.

 In the end of the `main` function I make one last API call for the rest of the users (I use 1000 as the increment, but the number of users is not a round one).
 I also use a `cleanup` function for beautifying the database.